radian3/radian3/notes/womenAdvice.md

 When a woman is speaking, do not interupt her.
 Let her speak and listen to her.

 When a woman experiences some complications, listen to her and empathize with her.
-Validate her emotions.
+Validate her emotions and thoughts.

 Do not raise your voice at a woman or put your hands on her.

 Do not use any derogatory words towards women.

 When in a relationship with a woman, periodically request feedback on how you can do a better job.

+Uplift and empower your woman.

+Try and take the steps necessary to ensure your children grow up in a two-parent household.
+This increases the chance that the child is successful.
+It is good to aim to only have children after marriage in order to make the child more likely to grow up in a two-parent household.
+If you got your woman pregnant and you are not married, really consider marrying her!

 When a man is degrading a woman, step up and defend the woman.
 Tell the man to knock it off and that their behavior is inappropriate.